elastic/rally/docs/adding_tracks.rst

     def random_profession(track, params, **kwargs):
-        # choose a suitable index - if there is only one defined for this track
+        # choose a suitable index: if there is only one defined for this track
-        # choose that one, otherwise check whether the user has set index and type
+        # choose that one, but let the user always override index and type.
-        # explicitly for this operation
         if len(track.indices) == 1:
             default_index = track.indices[0].name
             if len(track.indices[0].types) == 1: